OctopusDeploy/blog/blog/2022-q2/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 The authors clearly explain how, by focusing on these metrics, businesses invert the core chronic conflict between dev and ops (between speed and safety) and create a virtuous cycle of smaller, more regular, and safer releases.
 This results in better agility, innovation, and consequently, better business outcomes.

 To improve lead time, it's necessary to understand all the work required to get a task from the backlog into production.
-There's always a bottleneck or constraint somewhere in the process that creates delays, crippling lead time and resulting in significantly larger amounts of work in progress (WIP), bigger and more complicated releases, and more frequent disasters.
+There's always a bottleneck or constraint somewhere in the process creating delays, crippling lead time, and resulting in significantly larger amounts of work in progress (WIP), bigger and more complicated releases, and more frequent disasters.

 In [Beyond the Phoenix Project](https://www.audible.co.uk/pd/Beyond-the-Phoenix-Project-Audiobook/B07B7CH7FQ?source_code=M2M30DFT1BkSH11221601A7&&ipRedirectOverride=true), Gene Kim remarks that: